 - Complete the Probate Application and the relevant HM Revenue and Customs forms

 - Meet with you to go through all forms and update you on the estate administration

 - Make the application to the Probate Registry on your behalf

 - Obtain the Probate and securely send two copies to you

 - Collect in all assets or arrange transfers of them to beneficiaries

 - Settle known estate liabilities

-- Distribute all assets in the estate in accordance with the Will
+- Distribute all assets in the estate following the Will

 - Prepare an Estate Book detailing the estate administration, including full accounts and all important documents.

 It varies depending on the size of the estate.
 Estates under £325,000 usually take somewhere between 6-12 months: